ietf-wg-idr/RFC4271bis/rfc4271bis.md

 proven to cause route loops.

-* If at least one of the candidate routes was received via EBGP, remove from consideration all routes that were received via IBGP.
+* If at least one of the candidate routes was received via EBGP, remove from consideration all routes that were not received via EBGP.
 {: tiebreak}

 * Remove from consideration any routes with less-preferred